Magnet Networks Limited (“Magnet Networks”) Code of Practice for handling consumer complaints

 - 2.3.
-All complaints lodged will be acknowledged by Magnet Networks within five working days, either by telephone, in writing or by e-mail.
+All complaints lodged will be acknowledged by Magnet Networks within two working days, either by telephone, in writing or by e-mail.
 Such acknowledgement will state:

 - the timescale within which the specific category of complaint will be addressed and normally resolved (see section 3 below); and